Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 12: Verify notification modal no longer appears for processed request

 **Expected Results:**
-- Step 1: Reschedule request is created
-- Step 2: Personnel assignment is confirmed
-- Step 3: Personnel user is authenticated
-- Step 4: Page loads
-- Step 5: Notification modal opens automatically
-- Step 6: Request details are shown in modal
-- Step 7: Action button is visible
-- Step 8: Requests tab or processing interface opens
-- Step 9: Modal can be closed
-- Step 10: Modal shows again when user returns
-- Step 11: Request is processed
-- Step 12: Modal does not show for this request
+When a visitor requests a reschedule for a visit, a reschedule request should be created with status 'pending_reschedule'.
+The personnel assigned to the visit's place should be confirmed.
+When the assigned personnel user signs in, the personnel user should be authenticated.
+When navigating to the Dashboard or Home page, the page should load normally.
+A pending reschedule notification modal should open automatically, alerting the personnel about the pending request.
+The modal should display reschedule request information including visitor name, original date, requested new date, and reason.
+A "View Requests" or "Process Request" button should be available in the modal.
+Clicking the action button should open the Requests tab or processing interface where the personnel can approve or decline the request.
+The modal should be dismissible, allowing personnel to close it and access it later.
+If the request is not processed, the modal should show again when the user returns or logs in again.
+When the reschedule request is processed (approved or declined), the request status should be updated.
+The notification modal should no longer appear for this processed request.

 **Actual Results:**
-- Step 1: Reschedule request is created
-- Step 2: Personnel assignment is confirmed
-- Step 3: Personnel user is authenticated
-- Step 4: Page loads
-- Step 5: Notification modal opens automatically
-- Step 6: Request details are shown in modal
-- Step 7: Action button is visible
-- Step 8: Requests tab or processing interface opens
-- Step 9: Modal can be closed
-- Step 10: Modal shows again when user returns
-- Step 11: Request is processed
-- Step 12: Modal does not show for this request
+Pending reschedule notification modal appeared automatically.
+Request details displayed.
+Action button visible.
+Modal dismissible.
+Modal reappeared when request not processed.
+Request processed successfully.
+Modal no longer appeared after processing.

 **Status:** Passed